-- 10.10 If parents and carers make no attempt to clear the debt or provide a packed lunch for their child(ren), a final letter from the Head teacher should be sent stating the debts have been referred to the Trust's central team to instigate legal proceedings, with no further notice being given.
-An example final letter is in annex 1. - 10.11 The Head teacher has discretion to override or extend the debt process if there are sufficient mitigating circumstances.
+- 10.10 If parents and carers make no attempt to clear the debt or provide a packed lunch for their child(ren), the Head teacher (or delegated official) should make contact one final time to seek resolution/understanding of the issue before stating the debts have been referred to the Trust's central team that could lead to a debt case being lodged with the small claims court. - 10.11 The Head teacher has discretion to override or extend the debt process if there are sufficient mitigating circumstances.